CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-LINCS is a publically accessible solution that allows government organizations to share open data resources with the general public.
+LINCS is a publically accessible solution that allows government organizations to share data resources with the general public.
 Non-organizational users have read-only access to the open data resources which are shared on lincs.ed.gov as documented in control AC-14.